 By default, the metric displayed is “Returning Visitors %”, which is the percent of visitors in the cohort that visited again for the column.
 This metric can be used to see when users stop visiting your website.

 Note: when you change the metric Matomo will remember and load that metric the next time you view the report.
+User based reports are available only for daily and weekly reports.

 Viewing cohorts by different periods